trickstercache/trickster/docs/alb.md

 #### Custom Good Status Codes List

 By default, fgr will return the first response with a status code < 400.
-However, you can optionally provide an explicit list of good status codes using the `fgr_status_codes` configuration setting, as shown in the example below.
+However, you can optionally provide an explicit list of good status codes using the `fgr.status_codes` configuration setting, as shown in the example below.
 When set, Trickster will return the first response to be returned that has a status code found in the configured list.

 #### First Good Response Configuration Example